azvoleff/teamlucc/README.md

 * Calculation of vegetation indices and image texture measures from grey-level co-occurrence matrices (GLCMs)

-* Image classification using random forests
+* Image classification using random forests or support vector machines

 * Change detection using the Change Vector Analysis in Posterior Probability Space (CVAPS) and Double Window Flexible Pace Search (DFPS) algorithms (Chen